pymc-devs/pymc-examples/examples/variational_inference/empirical-approx-overview.myst.md

 approx
 ```

-This type of approximation has it's own underlying storage for samples that is `theano.shared` itself
+This type of approximation has it's own underlying storage for samples that is `pytensor.shared` itself

 ```{code-cell} ipython3
 approx.histogram